State's cases rise by 13,000, among highest in 5 months; deaths up 96 after 2 days of triple digits

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which neared 1,668,000 deaths and neared 75.3 million cases Thursday, according to Worldometers.info.
+The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,680,000 deaths and neared 76.0 million cases Friday, according to Worldometers.info.

 County rates: Palm Beach County 2.4 percent (-0.1), Broward 1.4, Miami-Dade 1.5, St. Lucie 3.0 (-0.1), Martin 2.7, Indian River 2.6, Okeechobee 2.2.